Dariasnn/M2_Project-SITRINEO/README.md

 # Compile the simulation of trajectory program or the Monte Carlo simulation
 .L trajectory_final.C
 .L ToyMC.C

+# if error message on virtual machine like WSL, close root with .q and start again
 ````

 ### **Running the Programs**